 More recent developments have combined different design philosophies.
 Some functionals incorporate extensive empirical parameterization to achieve high accuracy for specific classes of systems and properties, while others maintain strict adherence to exact constraints with minimal empiricism.
 The contrast between these approaches, formal rigor versus pragmatic accuracy, remains a defining characteristic in the development of exchange-correlation functionals.

 Despite the proliferation of hundreds of functionals, a relatively small subset dominates for practical applications.
-For extended systems, PBE and its variants remain workhorses due to their balance of accuracy, computational efficiency, and theoretical soundness, as well as the extensive experience practitioners have accumulated with these functionals over the years.
-For molecular systems, B3LYP (not included in this review) retains widespread use, partly due to extensive benchmarking and familiarity.
+PBE and its variants remain workhorses for extended systems, balancing accuracy, computational efficiency, and theoretical soundness.
+Practitioners have also accumulated extensive experience with them over the years.
+B3LYP (not included in this review) retains widespread use for molecular systems, partly due to extensive benchmarking and familiarity.
 More recent functionals like SCAN have gained traction by demonstrating improved accuracy while maintaining computational tractability and satisfying important exact constraints.
 The choice of functional remains highly system- and property-dependent.
 No single functional performs optimally across all systems or applications, and the ``best'' functional often depends on whether one prioritizes energetic properties, geometries, response properties, or other observables.
 This reality underscores that the quest for a truly universal functional remains unfulfilled.

 Several fundamental challenges persist.
 The derivative discontinuity of the exact exchange-correlation potential, which is crucial for accurate band gap predictions, remains difficult to capture with semi-local approximations despite recent advances.
-The self-interaction problem has not yet been fully resolved and semi-local functionals are also unable to correctly describe charge-transfer states, although range-separated functionals have provided some relief.
+The self-interaction problem has not yet been fully resolved.
+Semi-local functionals are also unable to correctly describe charge-transfer states, although range-separated functionals have provided some relief.
 Strong correlation effects continue to challenge even sophisticated MGGAs, and their practical treatment may require going beyond semi-local functionals.
 The development of functionals that perform uniformly well across different length scales, from molecules to solids, remains an open problem.